hammerztein/odin-curriculum/README.md

-This repository contains all projects for THe Odin Project curriculum.
+This repository contains all projects for The Odin Project curriculum.